 Sry Tamarong, an adviser to Mr Hun Sen who accompanied the Cambodian delegation to the Brussels meeting, said he was too busy to speak to a reporter yesterday.

-Thailand, however, was a little more forthcoming with details about the meeting.
+Thailand, however, was a little more forthcoming.

-While officials at the Thai Foreign Ministry were unavailable, a statement released by the Thai government’s public relations department said Mr Abhisit believed the positive signs shown during his meeting with Mr Hun Sen, would lead to better bilateral ties in the future.
+A statement released by the Thai government’s public relations department said Mr Abhisit believed the positive signs shown during his meeting with Mr Hun Sen, would lead to better bilateral ties in the future.

 “Prime Minister Abhisit Vejjajiva said after his talks with Cambodia’s Prime Minister Hun Sen in the 8th Asia Europe meeting in Belgium that ministers and journalists from the two neighboring countries would exchange visits in the next four to five months,” the statement said.